Another new season dawns for Irish rugby

 Overall Munster are strong at tight head but very reliant on an aging Dave Kilcoyne and Jeremy Loughman at loose head.
 They are strong at lock, despite the loss of Snyman, with Ahern and Edogbo among the most exciting new talent in the country.
 Brian Gleeson will add to an already strong back row, and a fit again Patterson will provide good cover when Casey and Murray are away.
 They are strong in the back three, but I suspect Frisch will be missed at outside centre.
 Munster should again be there or thereabouts at the business end of the season.

 Connacht have had a big clear-out with quite a few senior players, some former first team regulars, departing or released.
 Their academy is starting to produce some real talent, but their recruitment looks like bargain basement stuff.
 Josh Ioane has been brought in as cover for the ACL injured JJ Hanrahan, who will be a big loss.
 A lot depends on how he adapts to URC rugby.
-Josh Murphy, returning from a sabbatical to complete his medical studies could make a big difference.
+Josh Murphy, returning from a sabbatical to complete his medical studies, could make a big difference.

 Connacht have always been a bit lightweight in the pack against the stronger teams, and it is hard to see how this has been addressed by the changes in the squad.
 They are not in the Champions cup this season, but you would fear from them against the really big French and English packs.
 That said, they play an exciting brand of rugby and have a lot of talented backs.
 Their big problem has always been their inconsistency, blowing hot and cold from one game to the next.
 They are good enough to qualify for the knockout stages and the Champion Cup but they will have to become a much more consistent side to achieve this.
 An awful lot hangs on whether Josh Ioane is a success because they have the backs to do serious damage if they are led well at 10.